Belleair Women's Republican Club

 BWRC is privileged to host meetings and social events at Belleair Country Club (BCC).
 Our members and guests must comply with the BCC's dress and conduct code.
 Dresses, skirts, blouses, dress slacks and pant suits are appropriate for women.
 Men must wear shirts with sleeves and remove caps in the dining room.
 Blue jeans are not permitted.

-The September 5 BWRC luncheon will be held at Belleair Country Club, 1 Country Club Lane, Belleair.
-Check-in begins at 11:30 am, with lunch served starting at noon.
-The cost to attend is $38 per person with reservations and payment due no later than Thursday, August 21.
-Mail checks to BWRC at 1350 County Road 1 #57, Dunedin, FL 34697 or send payment using Zelle.
+The June luncheon will take place at Belleair Country Club, 1 Country Club Lane, Belleair.
+Check-in begins at 11:30 am, with lunch served at noon.
+The cost to attend is $40 per person.
+Reservations and payment are due to arrive no later than noon on Tuesday, May 19.
+Mail checks to BWRC, 1350 County Road 1 #57, Dunedin, FL 34697, or send payment using Zelle.

 Powered by